Audi e-tron SUV

-Unlike the range, there’s little controversy in regard to charging the e-tron is a strong point.
-Installed under the back seat floor, the 95-kilowatt (kWH) battery can go from zero to 80-percent charged in approximately 30 minutes with a 350-kW DC fast-charger.
-Home charging takes about nine hours from a 240 Volt/50 Amp outlet.
+The range may come up lacking, but charging the e-tron is a strong point.
+Installed under the back seat floor, the 95-kilowatt (kWH) battery can go from zero to 80-percent charged in approximately 30 minutes with a 150-kW DC fast-charger.
+Home charging takes about nine hours from a 240-volt outlet.